Austin Hedges Player Props: Pirates vs. Marlins

 Austin Hedges At The Plate

-- Hedges has five doubles, a home run and eight walks while hitting .165.
+- Hedges is batting .163 with five doubles, a home run and eight walks.

-- In 19 of 44 games this season (43.2%), Hedges has reached base via hit, and that includes multiple hits twice.
+- In 19 of 45 games this year (42.2%), Hedges has reached via hit, and that includes multiple hits twice.

-- He has hit a home run in one of 44 games, and in 0.7% of his plate appearances.
+- He has homered in one of 45 games, and in 0.7% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.